jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

   *  [SmartOS](https://smartos.org/ "SmartOS") released by Joyent and full of ex-Sun engineers who worked on Solaris. [^17]
       + Combines the best of the BSD/Solaris products but runs the best of Linux based desktop applications and software--especially the KVM Virtualization Platform

-## Phase Five of Unix Maturity - Linux Civil War?
+## Phase Five of Unix Maturity - Linux Civil War

 ![*Lennart Poettering*](images/Chapter-02/People/Lennart-Poettering/640px-Lennart_poettering-2.jpg "Lennart Poettering")